 This is because manufactured homes are highly mobile; hence, they can't be assigned one state to oversee the construction and modification.
 So the moving from state to state and across borders needs a bigger and more powerful entity to check its building permits.

-What Container Home Items Are Commonly Regulated?
+Which Container Home Items Are Commonly Regulated?

-Another primary concern for container homeowners is what exactly is being regulated for these types of cargotecture homes.
+Another primary concern for container homeowners is what exactly is being regulated for these types of "cargotecture" homes.
 Well, certain variables need to be standardized to ensure the project is successful and as per the law.

 Here's a look into what items are put under scrutiny by the regulating entities.

-- Outlook: The appearance is not just about the metal storage container like appearance; it's more about what builds the entire building.
+- Outlook: The appearance is not just about the metal storage container-like appearance; it's more about what builds the entire building.
 From the distinct coloring, shape, and style, materials used in the modification, insulation products used, as well as other additional accessories.